 Which VPN service should I use?

-My personal favorite.
-CyberGhost offers military grade protection, blocks malicious sites, ads and online tracking, and doesn’t keep any logs.
-It does have connectivity problems in Iran and China, though, and not many Latin American server options.
+I have been using CyberGhost for years now.
+It offers military-grade protection, blocks malicious sites, ads and online tracking, and doesn’t keep any logs.
+It also has special servers for streaming and torrenting.
+CyberGhost does have connectivity problems in Iran and China, though, and not many Latin American server options.

 - Bad for: People who solely use VPNs when traveling to countries with restricted internet.
 (Way to pay attention to my advice.)

-PureVPN is well designed, has the biggest number of countries and servers to choose from, and has multiple easy-to-use settings.
+PureVPN is well designed, has many servers to choose from, and has multiple easy-to-use settings.
 It can also be used on 5 devices at once.

 - Good for: People on a budget, have many devices, or want an easy-to-use option.